Thartvigsen/thartvigsen.github.io/_pages/about.md

 ---

 Hi!
-I'm a Ph.D. candidate in Data Science at Worcester Polytechnic Institute and a member of the [DAISY Lab](http://daisy.wpi.edu) advised by [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
+I'm a Ph.D. candidate in Data Science at Worcester Polytechnic Institute and a member of the [DAISY Lab](http://daisy.wpi.edu), advised by [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
-I am developing deep learning and reinforcement learning methods for time series data mining/machine learning and am interested in conserving wildlife and increasing the accessibility of high-quality healthcare.
+During my Ph.D., I have been developing deep learning and reinforcement learning methods for time series data mining/machine learning.
+I ultimately aim to advance time series data mining and machine learning to increase the quality and accessibility of healthcare and ultimately empower disadvantaged communities.
-I have published several papers at top data mining and machine learning conferences and have also been fortunate enough to collaborate with some wonderful people on a wide variety of topics.
+My work has appeared at several top data mining and machine learning conferences and I have been fortunate enough to collaborate with some wonderful folks to push the needle on machine learning for time series and text.
 <!--
 I am actively seeking post-doc positions starting in 2021.
 -->